-Practice of Physiotherapy (PHTY 4004)
+Practice of Physiotherapy

+(PSYC 4001)

-Lectures, seminars and clinical presentations: 110 hours during the first and second semesters.
+Lectures, seminars and clinical presentations: One hundred and twenty hours during the first and second semesters.

 Loss and grief in physiotherapy practice.
 Rehabilitation for survivors of torture.
 Physiotherapeutic management of pain.
 Performance related and health related fitness including sports injuries and fitness evaluation.
-Sports medicine.
+Sports Medicine.
 Advanced studies in gerontology.
 Physiotherapy in industry.
 Clinical Reasoning in Manual Therapy.
 Advanced Mobilising Techniques.
-Clinical presentation of patients
+Pathomechanics of the foot and ankle.
+Clinical case presentation of patients - thirty hours' clinical examination/assessment of patients.

+Legal Medicine

-Legal Medicine (FMED 4002)
+(FMED 4002)